 In your home country, Uber is probably easy.
 You take out your phone, type in your destination, and click “Find a ride”.
 Seconds later, you’ll see where your car is and how long it will take to get to you.
 In Italy, it’s…a bit more difficult.
 Here’s what you need to know about Uber in Italy.

-Pro Planning Tip: We’re a European tour operator with teams in Rome, Florence, Venice, Paris, Barcelona, and more cities each year.
-Check out our Guide to Planning Your Trip To Europe page that links to helpful topics in all major European cities.
-Also, check out our best tours in Rome and why +map article which helps you pick which tours are best for you.
-Our passion for all things European is unsurpassed.
+Pro Tip: Planning your trip to Europe?
+Bookmark this article, so you can find it when you’re traveling.
+We’re a European tour operator with teams in Rome, Florence, Venice, Paris, Barcelona, and more cities each year.
+Check out our Guide to Europe for more useful articles and planning resources.
+Also, check out our best tours to take in Rome and why for a memorable trip to Italy.

 Is Uber in Italy?

 The high cost to enter this market is the very reason Uber cannot be operated by random drivers.
-In Italy, it is about two things.
-First is, safety and second is control over the market.
+In Italy, it’s all about two things.
+The first is safety and the second is control over the market.

-If you are deciding between an Uber or a taxi in Rome, taxi drivers will most likely tell you Uber is illegal and you may be facing a fine.
+If you’re deciding between an Uber or a taxi in Rome, taxi drivers will most likely tell you Uber is illegal and you could face a fine.
 This is not true.
-Taxi drivers in Italy have made a reputation for ripping off tourists, but not all are bad.
+Taxi drivers in Italy have a reputation for ripping off tourists, but not all are bad.
 Many are simply jealous of new entrants into their market.
 Uber is different in Italy but very legal.
-It is basically a way for nicer vehicles with well-dressed drivers to gain access to customers who don’t want to plan ahead.
+It’s basically a way for nicer vehicles with well-dressed drivers to gain access to customers who don’t want to plan ahead.

 Popular Vatican Tours

 Not ready to book a tour?
 Check out our Vatican Guide for more info.